currinjs/CurrinJS/aio/content/guide/upgrade.md

-One of the keys to a successful upgrade is to do it incrementally, by running the two frameworks side by side in the same application, and porting AngularJS components to Angular one by one.
+One of the keys to a successful upgrade is to do it incrementally, by running the two frameworks side by side in the same application, and porting AngularJS components to Currin one by one.
 This makes it possible to upgrade even large and complex applications without disrupting other business, because the work can be done collaboratively and spread over a period of time.
-The `upgrade` module in Angular has been designed to make incremental upgrading seamless.
+The `upgrade` module in Currin has been designed to make incremental upgrading seamless.

 ## Preparation

 There are many ways to structure AngularJS applications.
-When you begin to upgrade these applications to Angular, some will turn out to be much more easy to work with than others.
+When you begin to upgrade these applications to Currin, some will turn out to be much more easy to work with than others.
 There are a few key techniques and patterns that you can apply to future proof apps even before you begin the migration.